 Elastic clouds represent a completely new IT infrastructure model.
 Pioneered by the largest Internet businesses like Amazon and Google, the elastic cloud approach rethinks the entire IT stack from the concrete up through the applications.
 Data center design, industry standard hardware, network engineering and software architecture have all been reconsidered.
 Cloudscaling OCS delivers a true elastic cloud model following in the footsteps of these giants.

-OCS faithfully recreates operational and architectural compatibility with both Amazon Web Services (AWS) and Google Compute Engine (GCE coming in 2013) to support hybrid cloud deployments.
+OCS faithfully recreates operational and architectural compatibility with both Amazon Web Services (AWS) and Google Compute Engine (GCE) to support hybrid cloud deployments.
 OCS provides the only elastic cloud system specifically designed to enable the integration and management of public and private cloud infrastructure as a single environment in support of use cases such as:

 OCS provides full API compatibility to both AWS and GCE and can easily leverage common tools and libraries.
 As a result, there’s no need to refactor applications for private cloud or to retrain personnel that are already using public clouds.

 API compatibility, however, is not enough to realize common private/public cloud use cases.
 Behavioral fidelity is also required.
 This means the infrastructure underneath the API also needs to match.
 OCS includes a number of additional capabilities that provide a 1:1 mapping to key elastic cloud resources and recreate the architecture, cost model and scalability of supported public clouds, including:

 By minimizing differences in compute, storage, networking and APIs, OCS facilitates deploying and managing cloud applications in the environment that best fits your business needs.
 This behavioral fidelity can only be achieved when an integrated systems architecture is applied to building elastic clouds.
 With low cost hardware and fast provisioning times, OCS can support highly resilient applications at less than half the cost of using public cloud infrastructure.

 Cloudscaling’s production-ready system is built around 100% stock OpenStack components.
 Cloudscaling takes the base OpenStack release, adds drivers, plugins and additional open source software to address functional gaps, then tunes the system configuration to production-ready defaults.
 With OpenStack Compute providing over 500 configuration choices, Cloudscaling OCS prescribes a system configuration that is production-grade and public cloud compatible.